Sergeant Robert Aubrey Campbell

 REJOINED UNIT APRIL 1917

-Alec continued serving steadily through May, June, and most of July, but on 31 July 1917 he was wounded in action.
+As the Allies prepared for the opening of the Third Battle of Ypres, the 42nd Battalion moved into positions around the Ypres Salient.
+The battlefield was becoming increasingly devastated by artillery bombardment as both sides attempted to dominate the ground before the coming offensive.
+On 31 July 1917, the opening day of the Battle of Pilckem Ridge—the first major assault of the Third Battle of Ypres—Robert was wounded in action.
 The attestation provides no details about the nature of the wound, and this is not unusual—reporting was often minimal unless the injury resulted in evacuation overseas.
 What is significant is that, while the wound was serious enough to require time away from the line, it was not permanently disabling.

 REJOINED UNIT AUGUST 1917